Eating at Grootbos is part of the experience of your visit. Be sure to arrive early enough for lunch on the day of your check-in.

-Disclaimer: Dave and I were invited to spend one night at Grootbos in exchange for a blog post about their month of love promotion, and a blog post about our visit.
+Disclosure: Dave and I were invited to spend one night at Grootbos in exchange for a blog post about their month of love promotion, and a blog post about our visit and Eating at Grootbos.
 We were responsible for the payment of our drinks and any other additional charges.
-This is in line with my blogging policy.
+This post is in line with my blogging policy.

 I have broken down my experience into three posts.
 This is the second post.